Data Privacy in the Age of AI

 Make no mistake: Your personal data has value.
 OpenAI, the maker of ChatGPT, was founded in 2015.
 Its market value now sits at $157 billion.
 The social media site Reddit went public at a valuation of $6.4 billion in early 2024 based largely on the perceived AI training value of its data—millions of organic posts, comments, and quips contributed for free by its users and redditors.

-Personal data can also be used against you.
-Malicious actors can gather your data together to use for nefarious purposes.
+Personal data can make our interactions in the digital world faster and more convenient.
+It can also be used against you.
 Scammers are now using AI systems, for instance, to mimic the voice of a trusted relative in a bid to unlock their victim’s financial assistance.
 Feeding known personal information to their victim plays a key role in building false trust.

 Next: